 Nagorno-Karabakh: EU provides €5 million in humanitarian aid

-“The priority is to provide cash assistance, shelter, food security and livelihoods assistance,” says the EU.

-This new funding will also assist vulnerable people inside Nagorno-Karabakh.
-This aid will be channeled through the International Committee of Red Cross (ICRC) and aims to support around 60,000 people with food, healthcare, shelter, and logistics.
+assist vulnerable people inside Nagorno-Karabakh.
+This aid will be channelled through the International Committee of Red Cross and aims to support around 60 000 people with food, healthcare, shelter and logistics.

 The EU is also deploying a humanitarian expert to the region who will work hand in hand with humanitarian partners on the ground to ensure a rapid response to the crisis.